-Fire Emblem: Seisen no Keifu (Genealogy of the Holy War) is the fourth installment in the Fire Emblem franchise, the second to be produced for the Nintendo Super Famicom and was released only in Japan on May 14th, 1996.
-It was later released on the Japanese Virtual Console service on the Wii in January of 2007.
-It was followed by Fire Emblem: Thracia 776, which is chronologically set during a gap in time in the middle of Seisen no Keifu's story.
+Fire Emblem: Seisen no Keifu (Genealogy of the Holy War) is the fourth installment of Nintendo's Fire Emblem franchise developed by Intelligent Systems and was the second title in the series to be produced for the Super Famicom.
+The game was released only in Japan on May 14th, 1996 and was later re-released on the Nintendo Wii's Virtual Console in 2007 followed by the Wii U in 2013.
+The next entry in the Fire Emblem franchise would be a direct spin-off to Genealogy of the Holy War called Fire Emblem: Thracia 776, which served as a midquel that took place in the middle of Holy War's story.

 Seisen no Keifu adopts the usual narration style used in the precedent titles, with the difference that the time from one chapter to the other is much larger than usual.
 In fact, sometimes, when reaching a new part of the story line, the player learns that several years have passed since his last mission.